ProtonMail adds Tor onion site to fight risk of state censorship

 The startup, which has amassed more than two million users for its e2e encrypted email service so far, launching out of beta just over a year ago, says it’s worried about an increased risk of state-level blocking of pro-privacy tools — pointing to recent moves such as encryption messaging app Signal being blocked in Egypt, and the UK passing expansive surveillance legislation that mandates tracking of web activity and can also require companies to eschew e2e encryption and backdoor products.

-The service also saw a bump in sign ups after the election of Donald Trump as US president, last fall — with web users apparently seeking a non-US based secure email provider in light of the incoming commander-in-chief’s expansion digital surveillance powers.
+The service also saw a bump in sign ups after the election of Donald Trump as US president, last fall — with web users apparently seeking a non-US based secure email provider in light of the incoming commander-in-chief’s expansive digital surveillance powers.

 “Given ProtonMail‘s recent growth, we realize that the censorship of ProtonMail in certain countries is inevitable and we are proactively working to prevent this” says co-founder Andy Yen in a statement on the launch.
 “Tor provides a way to circumvent certain Internet blocks so improving our compatibility with Tor is a natural first step.”